 Ky. education commissioner says to expect disruptions to in-person learning

 FRANKFORT, Ky.
-(WSAZ) - As schools across Kentucky prepare for in-person learning to begin Monday, Kentucky’s new education commissioner says parents and students need to expect disruptions because of rises in COVID-19 cases.
+(WYMT/WSAZ) - As schools across Kentucky prepare for in-person learning to begin Monday, Kentucky’s new education commissioner says parents and students need to expect disruptions because of increases in COVID-19 cases.

-WSAZ spoke with Dr. Jason Glass about the reopening of Kentucky schools after in-person classes were shut down in March.
+Our sister station WSAZ talked with Dr. Jason Glass about the reopening of Kentucky schools after in-person classes were shut down in March.

 He says parents and students should expect changes to the normal school day.
 Students are also going to have to wear masks while in class.

-Note: This story will be updated with the interactive map once it is launched.